🇳🇴

 Kan doo SKREE-veh deh ned?

-If language becomes a barrier — "Can you write it down?" is more natural than asking to see a paper menu; works at any venue where verbal communication is uncertain.
+If language becomes a barrier — more natural than asking to see a paper menu; works at any venue where verbal communication is uncertain.

 Can you write that down?